 How to get there:

-On the A-1 from Madrid towards Burgos until exit 50.
-Follow the N-320 and then M-102 until Pontón de la Oliva.
-The duration of the car journey is approximately one hour.
+From Madrid, take the A-1 towards Burgos to exit 50.
+Follow the N-320 and then the M-102 to Pontón de la Oliva.
+The drive takes roughly one hour.

 Where to climb in Madrid - How to get to Pontón de la Oliva-Patones